 Bailey Hall, completed in 1900, was designed by John G. Haskell and built in response to surging enrollments in chemistry and pharmacy that made the 1883 Chemistry Hall (“the Shack”), also designed by Haskell, too small and outdated.

 After renovations, the School of Education occupied the hall until 2001, when it moved into expanded and updated quarters in Joseph R. Pearson Hall.
-Bailey now houses several College of Liberal Arts & Sciences programs, including the communication studies department; African and African-American, American and European studies; African, East Asian, Latin American, and Russian, East European and Eurasian studies centers; humanities and Western civilization; and women, gender and sexuality studies.
-The Oread limestone building was listed on the National Register of Historic Places in 2001.
+Bailey now houses several College of Liberal Arts & Sciences programs, including the communication studies department; African and African-American, American and European studies; African, East Asian, Latin American, and Russian, East European and Eurasian studies centers; and humanities and Western civilization.